This is the review of a trade I got from one of my followers in terms of both technical and mental awareness in forex trading.

 I started trading like half a year ago but still struggling.
 I tend to see and trade by small timeframe charts so that I get the most profit possible from very top to bottom or vise versa.

-But as you told in a video, I think I should look at a bigger timeframe first to see a bigger picture and create own scenario… and now I realize its true but I feel when I have that bias, its so hard to get out of it and struggle for a long time.
+But as you told in a video, I think I should look at a bigger timeframe first to see a bigger picture and create own scenario… and now I realize it’s true but I feel when I have that bias, it’s so hard to get out of it and struggle for a long time.
 I feel I was dumb..

 But from now, I trade along with the trend in a bigger time frame, then break it down to smaller timeframe.